 Theory of change

 In the past decade, programme support on DRM including other national efforts have placed more attention on supporting DoDMA, the national body responsible for coordinating DRM in the country.
 This support has commendably enhanced national coordinating capabilities of DoDMA.
 However, despite the existence of national institutional DRM coordination structures, these have not taken root at district and local levels.
 As discussed in the preceding section, district DRM systems are not fully functional thereby affecting effective coordination.
 Consequently, this has hampered systematic efforts towards the mainstreaming of DRM in District Development Plans (DDPs) including their implementation.
 Staffing challenges have been noted including the absence of positions and inconsistence of positions of DRM Officers in comparison to other sectors.
-In order to address this gap, the programme support, while consolidating progress achieved in terms of national institutional coordination capacities, more focus will be placed on strengthening district level coordination capacities through supporting the implementation of fully functional DRM system.
+In order to address this gap, the programme support, while consolidating progress achieved in terms of national institutional coordination capacities, more focus will be placed on strengthening district level coordination capacities through supporting the implementation of functional DRM system.
 Thus, the PS will provide support towards DoDMA functionality in selected districts.

 Considerable upstream support has contributed to the strengthening of the country’s policy and legal framework on DRM.
 A National DRM Policy (2015) is in place and a corresponding DRM Bill (2018) was developed that aligns with the country’s aspirations to reduce socio-economic impact of disasters and to achieve socio-economic sustainable development through investments in disaster risk reduction.
 A number of policy instruments and strategies supportive to DRM such as the National Climate Change Policy (2016), MGDS III 2017-2022 and the National Resilience Strategy 2018-2030 have been developed but implementation is often limited due to resource constraints, among other factors.